Jeremy Browne: Opposition MP

 Following his election in 2005, Browne was appointed a spokesman on Foreign Affairs and as Member of the Home Affairs Select Committee.

-During the 2006 Liberal Democrat leadership campaign, Browne was campaign press secretary to Menzies Campbell.
-He was later promoted to the Liberal Democrat Frontbench Team to become the Liberal Democrat spokesman for Home Affairs.
+During the 2006 leadership election, Browne was campaign press secretary to Menzies Campbell.
+He was later promoted to the Liberal Democrat frontbench team to become the Liberal Democrat spokesman for Home Affairs.

 During the 2007 leadership election, he was a supporter of Nick Clegg and a member of his campaign team.
 In 2008, Browne became Lib Dem Shadow Chief Secretary to the Treasury.

 Browne presented a private member's bill entitled the Organ Donation (Presumed Consent) Bill 2008–09.
 The Bill aimed to address the problem of a lack of organs available for transplant in the UK.
 Over 1000 people a year die whilst on waiting lists for organs.

 During the 2009 expenses scandal, Browne was initially asked to pay back £17,894 in mortgage payments by the Legg Report, after re-mortgaging his London home to provide a deposit for a constituency home.
 He appealed this decision, making him the first MP to do so, and argued that he was being penalised for using his own money instead of claiming a greater amount from the taxpayer.
 His appeal was successful, with Sir Paul Kennedy accepting that the arrangement cost the taxpayer less than the alternative options and saying that Browne had acted "openly and honestly, and for the very purpose for which ACA was established".
 In the final report, Browne was not required to repay anything.

-In 2010 after some boundary changes, Browne defended his renamed seat, Taunton Deane, with an increased majority of 3,993.
+In 2010 following some boundary changes, Browne defended his renamed seat, Taunton Deane, with an increased majority of 3,993.